 Now operating at 91.3FM with a powerful 100,000 watt transmitter, KUAF provides a 14-county area of west and northwest Arkansas, parts of eastern Oklahoma and southern Missouri with the only source of national and international news from NPR as well as a daily local news magazine “Ozarks at Large.”
 Serving a potential audience of over 600,000 people, KUAF also offers classical music during the night time hours and a variety of public radio programs on the weekends.

 In 2006, KUAF was the first station in the region to broadcast in HD and developed HD-2 and HD-3 stations which provided even more public service to the area.
-HD-2 features classical music 24 hours a day and HD-3 is all news/talk with large doses of programming from the BBC.
+HD-2 features classical music 24 hours a day and HD-3 airs jazz with doses of locally produced music programs on the weekends.